 One reason is because our clients’ data sets are much, much smaller than that of big brands.
 The other reason is because 99% of what I read with regard to SEO / PPC / marketing advice doesn’t apply.
 It’s based on standardized thinking.

-We also build websites that have zero defects — meaning, nothing to trip up the Google bot.
+We also build websites that meet Google’s stated guidelines.
 We don’t use any gimmicks or tricks to game the search engine.
 Our websites ensure a good user experience and are built to answer prospects’ questions.

 We make continual website updates to improve the UX, create original content based on feedback from our clients’ customers, and focus on conversions versus algorithms or rankings.
 Hence, Google’s updates have little to no impact on client website traffic.